Doctors raise alarm over children’s ward delays

-The children’s ward at Rotorua Hospital will be missing a third of its beds as winter hits because Te Whatu Ora halted an upgrade partway through to review costs.
+The children’s ward at Rotorua Hospital will be missing a third of its beds as winter hits because Health New Zealand - Te Whatu Ora halted an upgrade partway through to review costs.

 Doctors and nurses were worried about how they would care for children with the unit not fully up and running until August - well into the peak period for winter illnesses.